eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/title-helper/index.md

 - de
 ```

+!!! info

-Note: The order how labels in different languages are displayed is determined by the rank of `properties` combined with all given `languages` , default language english (if not already set) and the path property without any language tag.
+    The order how labels in different languages are displayed is determined by the rank of `properties` combined with all given `languages` , default language english (if not already set) and the path property without any language tag.

 In this example ordering is set as following: